en0/hdcode-presentation/tt-presentation.md

 ## Developers Are Frustrated

-- Everyone is working hard but progress is slowing down.
+- Everyone is working hard, but progress is slowing down.
 - Simple tasks take weeks to complete and cause more bugs.
-- The complexity is exausting and burnout is frequent.
+- The complexity is exhausting, and burnout is frequent.

 ## Executives Are Concerned